devleopernardo/devleopernardo/README.md

 - 👋 Hi, I’m @devleopernardo
-- 👀 I’m interested in Blockchain Software Development
+- 👀 I’m interested in Blockchain Software Development.
-- 🌱 I’m currently learning OOP in Java.
+- 🌱 I’m currently learning OOP in Java, and Web Development in JavaScript.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: WhatsApp +556199677-4107 or LinkedIn
 - 😄 Pronouns: HE-MAN
 - ⚡ Fun fact: FACTS ARE NOT FUN...
 LOL